 So how do you extend the life of your tile roof and decrease the chances of having a leak?
 We at GreatWay Roofing recommend an annual (or even semi-annual) roof inspection and if needed, maintenance performed.
 An easy way to remind yourself to inspect your roof is to do it once in the fall and again in the spring during Daylight Savings.
 This is a great time to also replace the batteries in your smoke detectors and change the air filter in your furnace.

-How do I Properly Inspect my Tile Roof?
+How Should I Properly Inspect my Tile Roof for Damage?

-We recommend that you start close to the house and then move back for a better look at the roof.
-Here are some easy steps to follow:
+We recommend that you start close to the house and then move back for a better look at the roof tiles.
+Here are some easy steps you should follow:

 - From the ground, walk around the house looking up at the eaves and fascia board for signs of dry rot and/or water stains.
 This is an indication that you have some form of a roof leak, even if there are no signs of stains inside the house.